Pelicans rookie Zion Williamson scores 22 points in NBA debut | The Japan Times

 Pistons 127, Kings 106

-In Detroit, Derrick Rose scored 22 points and Reggie Jackson added 22 points in his return to lineup, as the Pistons pounded Sacramento, handing the Kings their sixth straight loss.
+In Detroit, Derrick Rose scored 22 points and Reggie Jackson added 22 points in his return to the lineup as the Pistons pounded Sacramento, handing the Kings their sixth straight loss.

 Jackson missed 42 games since leaving the second game of the season with a back injury.
 He made a floater on his first attempt and played well in his 19 minutes off the bench, shooting 8 of 14 and handling out four assists.